JRF Position in Chemistry Available

 Bioinorganic and Clinical Chemistry,

 Kanakapura Road, Ramanagaram, Bangalore - 562112

-Applications are invited for one post of Junior Research Fellow (JRF) in a DBT Funded Research Project under Foldscope Scheme entitled "...
+Applications are invited for one post of a Junior Research Fellow in a DAE-BRNS sponsored Major Research Project entitled "Investigatin...

 ADIKAVI NANNAYA UNIVERSITY RAJAMAHENDRAVARAM Assam University ASSAM UNIVERSITY Bodoland University Chembiotek CSIR current affairs DST Free Ebook GAUHATI UNIVERSITY GUWAHATI Guest Faculty JRF LGB REGIONAL TNSTITUTE OF MENTAL HEALTH NET PhD Research Fellows Research Fellowships Scholarship TCG Lifesciences TERI-Deakin Nanobiotechology Centre